Comparisons11 min read

 Who Should Choose Robinhood?

-• Complete beginners who'd rather learn by doing than reading 40-page tutorials
+• Complete beginners who learn better by doing than reading instruction manuals

-• Crypto investors who want stocks and digital assets in one place
+• Crypto investors who want stocks and digital assets together

-• Options traders who want zero per-contract fees once they've actually learned the basics
+• Options traders who want zero per-contract fees once they actually know what they're doing

-• Young investors who want a mobile-first experience and don't need retirement planning tools just yet
+• Young investors who want a mobile-first experience and don't need retirement planning yet

-• IRA contributors who want that 1–3% match on contributions — it's essentially free money sitting on the table
+• IRA contributors who want that 1–3% match — it's essentially free money

-Robinhood makes the most sense if your investing philosophy is "keep it simple, stay consistent."
-It won't overwhelm you, and it won't nickel-and-dime you on commissions.
+Robinhood makes sense if your investing style is "keep it simple, stay consistent."
+You won't get overwhelmed, and you won't pay hidden commissions.

 Who Should Choose Fidelity?